rifkatr/ToDoListApplication/README.md

 # ToDoListApplication
 Simple React Application for Manage ToDo List.

+This Application is using Node v16.14.0 and NPM v8.3.1

 How to run :
 - Clone repository using https ```git clone https://github.com/rifkatr/ToDoListApplication.git```
 - Go to directory ```cd ToDoListApplicataion```